input-output-hk/partner-chains-smart-contracts/offchain/README.md

 - ogmios
 - kupo

-Luckily, we have a dockerised setup, that spins up all these easily with a preset test network.
+Luckily, there is a dockerised setup, that spins up all these easily with a preset test network.
 Just run:

 ```
 nix run .#ctl-runtime